dakshj48/Bloglist/README.md

 # Bloglist

-A web app made using React as a part of the Full Stack Open online course.
-Made by combining [part 4](https://github.com/dakshj48/FSO2019/tree/master/part4) and [part 7](https://github.com/dakshj48/FSO2019/tree/master/part7/bloglist).
+A web app made using React.

-This application enables the users to add their blogs in a list of blogs so that the people who are interested in a topic can find articles related to that topic.
+This web application enables the users to add links to blogs to a list of blogs.

 Users can add new blogs to the list, like and comment on existing blogs in the list and remove the blogs that they have added.